 The company procedure for performing related party transactions (the "Procedure"), drawn up in compliance with Consob Regulation no. 17221 of 12 March 2010, was originally adopted by the Board of Directors in its meeting on 18 May 2015, after hearing the favourable opinion of the Independent Directors, and became effective on the date trading started in the Company's Shares on the Electronic Share Market organised and managed by Borsa Italiana S.p.A. (i.e. 22 June 2015).
-Thereafter, the Procedure underwent significant updating with the board resolution of 11 December 2018 as a result of the in-depth investigation by the Control and Risk Committee and it entered into effect from 1 January 2019.

-The Procedure was further amended on 23 April 2020 and 10 December 2020.
-Most recently the Procedure was updated, subject to the favourable opinion of the Related Parties Committee, by resolution of the Board of Directors of 13 May 2021 - effective as of 1 July 2021 - in order to incorporate the amendments to Consob Regulation no. 17221 of 12 March 2010 made by Consob Resolution no. 21624 of 10 December 2020.
+Subsequently, the Procedure was updated several times; the current procedure was approved, with the favourable opinion of the Related Parties Committee, by resolution of the Board of Directors of 13 May 2021 - effective as of 1 July 2021 - so as to incorporate the amendments to Consob Regulation no. 17221 of 12 March 2010 made by Consob Resolution no. 21624 of 10 December 2020.